NAME

 writes the result to the standard output.
 The ``join field'' is the

 field in each file by which the files are compared.
 The first field in each line is used by default.
-There is one line in the output for each
+There is one line in the output for eachpair of lines in file1 and file2 which have identical join fields.
+Each

 output line consists of the join field, the remaining fields from file1

 and then the remaining fields from file2.
 The default field separators are tab and space characters.
 In this case, multiple tabs and spaces count as a single field separator, and leading tabs and spaces are ignored.
 The default output field separator is a single space character.
 Many of the options use file and field numbers.
 Both file numbers and field numbers are 1 based, i.e., the first file on the command line is file number 1 and the first field is field number 1.
-The following options are available:
+The following options are available:-aa filenumber

-Replace empty output fields with string.
+Replace empty output fields with string.-oo list

 The -oo option specifies the fields that will be output from each